marcduiker/azure-functions-university/lessons/deployment.md

 From the outside to the inside these resources are:

-- Resource Group: A logical grouping of related Azure resources.
+- **Resource Group**: A logical grouping of related Azure resources.
-- Storage Account: An Azure Storage Account where the Function App files are stored.
+- **Storage Account**: An Azure Storage Account where the Function App files are stored.
 When Azure Functions is scaling out, the files are copied from this storage account to the virtual machine instances which host your Function App.
-- App Service Plan: An App Service Plan resource defines a set of compute resources used for App Services or Function Apps.
+- **App Service Plan**: An App Service Plan resource defines a set of compute resources used for App Services or Function Apps.
 For App Services or Azure Functions Premium plan, you get the option to select the size of the VM instances and how much they can scale.
 For the Azure Function consumption plan, you don't have these options.
-- Function App: The Function App resource which runs the Azure Functions Runtime and executes your code.
+- **Function App**: The Function App resource which runs the Azure Functions Runtime and executes your code.
 The Function App resource also has application settings (since the `local.settings.json` are only used on your local development environment).

+---

 ## 2. Deployment using VSCode